MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ::: moniker range=">= tfs-2017"

-## Add a project from the command line or scripts
+## Create a project from the command line or scripts

 You can create and retrieve projects and other objects from the command line or scripts using the CLI.
 Check out the [CLI documentation](/cli/vsts/overview?view=vsts-cli-latest) to learn more.